-As a result of shipping delays which have impacted or delated the arrival of capital machinery (in conjunction with COVID-19 related delays and travel restrictions), we have explored and used alternative technologies to support remote oversight and commissioning of machinery to ensure line commissioning is not further delayed.
+As a result of shipping delays which have impacted or delated the arrival of capital machinery, we have explored and used alternative technologies to support remote oversight and commissioning of machinery to ensure line commissioning is not further delayed.
 Along these lines, to mitigate supply chain risks which may affect line operability, we have taken the decision to increase the local storage and inventory of spare parts and components for all of production lines from an estimated 12 months earlier to 18-24 months now.